 A second theme that figures in the environmentalist literature is that the world cannot tolerate the levels of pollution now associated with large scale industrial production.
 For example, an apparently clear blue sky carries increasingly harmful levels of carbon monoxide and sulphur dioxide, the latter falling as 'acid rain', polluting land, vegetation, lakes and rivers.
+It also appears that the 'clear blue sky' has a large and growing 'hole' in it located over the Antarctic region, as the ozone layer is rapidly depleted there due to the impact of chlorofluorocarbons (CFCs) in the stratosphere.
+First developed in the 1930s as 'hazard free', chemically stable substances, CFCs have been used as propellents in aerosol cans, for refrigeration and certain forms of plastic foam.
+They are now seen as the source of increased skin cancer as more ultraviolet light penetrates the thinner ozone.

 Pollution is also to be found in modern agriculture with the increasing use of herbicides and pesticides in intensive farming.
 Ecologists argue that often the expansion of food production by such farming methods is wasteful and harmful.
-Intensive farming has overworked the fertility of the soil and means that farmers resort to more and more fertiliser and pesticide to sustain their yields.
+Intensive farming has overworked the fertility of the soil and meant that farmers resort to more and more fertiliser and pesticide to sustain their yields.
 Moreover, there is some evidence that indicates that the energy used to make all these chemical inputs and to drive modern farm machinery is greater than the energy or calorific value of the resultant crop: more energy input for lower energy output.
-Intensive arable farming - such as the 'prairie farms' of the US - is said to be particularly wasteful since the grain produced is typically processed to become feedstuff for animals, especially beef and dairy herds: twenty pounds of grain protein are needed to produce one pound of meat protein.
-In addition, the use of pesticides is criticised inasmuch as many pests are becoming increasingly resistant to pesticides and the latter are building up in the food chain, threatening other animals including humankind.
-Finally, environmentalists point out that the occupational hazards associated with the production and use of these chemicals are often unacceptably and unnecessarily high: for example, an important herbicide, 2-4-5T is sometimes manufactured according to a process which gives off a highly toxic byproduct, dioxin; it is possible to produce the chemical more cleanly without the dioxin waste and without extra expense.
+Intensive arable farming - such as the 'prairie farms' of the US - is said to be particularly wasteful since the grain produced is typically